 In many situations, you don’t actually have to be troubled with checking all parts or even replace anything.
 The simple steps below can fix your problem:

-- Reset the unit by turning it completely off and wait for 2-3 minutes before turning it on again.
+- Reset the vacuum by turning it completely off and wait for 2-3 minutes before turning it on again.
 This will reset the vacuum cleaner’s system and fixes the errors or bugs inside.

-- Unplug the unit completely and in case that the issue is with the electrical components inside the vacuum cleaner or with the plug, treat with care.
+- Unplug the vacuum completely and in case that the issue is with the electrical components inside the vacuum cleaner or with the plug, treat with care.
 Wear gloves and make sure the environment is dry before attempting to plug or unplug the unit.
-Plug the vacuum cleaner back after 2-3 minutes of wait.
+Plug the vacuum cleaner back after 2-3 minutes.

-- Cool it down by stopping your usage immediately.
-Heat up system can go haywire and produces unusual noises.
+- Let your Shark Vacuum Cool down: by stopping your usage immediately.
+An over heated system can go haywire and produce unusual noises.
 Every Shark vacuum cleaner has a different capacity, so make sure to use it within the recommended amount of runtime.
-Leaving the vacuum cleaner for an hour is usually good enough to get to running back.
+Leaving the vacuum cleaner for an hour is usually enough time to get your vacuum going again.

-- Clean or replace the filter.
+- Clean or replace the filter in Your Vacuum.
 Depending on the type, filters require regular maintenance and as they prevent dust and dirt from escaping the bin, they get clogged up in time.
 If you notice more dust and dirt flying around the house, it’s time to replace or clean that filter of yours!

-- Check for defects.
-If your unit is new, check if any part of the unit is seen to have cracks, missing or do not fit in as how they should be.
+- Check for defects in the Vacuum Cleaner.
+If your unit is new, check if any part of the unit is seen to have cracks, missing or do not fit in how they should.
 Call the customer service immediately if this is the case.

 How do you clean the filter of your Shark Vacuum Cleaner?

 Make sure the unit is completely turned off and then remove all the filters from the unit.
 After emptying the dust cup, clean the filter with water only.
 If you have access to compressed air you can perform an initial de-dusting with this via an air nozzle, but be careful not to damage the filter.
-Leave the units to dry for at least 24 hours before installing them back for continuous usage.
+Leave the units to dry for at least 24 hours before installing them back for further usage.

 - Clogged up brushes.
-In many cases, your vacuum cleaner is not able to suck any more dust, hair or dirt because even the brush is clogged up.
-The hair is getting tangled everywhere and it prevents the brush from even rolling properly.
+In many cases, your vacuum cleaner is not able to suck any more dust, hair or dirt because the brush is clogged up.
+The hair is getting tangled everywhere and it prevents the brush from rolling properly.
 What seemed like an old vacuum cleaner can now feel new again once you untangle the roller brush.
 You’ll be pleasantly surprised just how much easier the vacuuming process will be once you correct this issue.

 - Overloaded dust cup.
 The dust cup requires to be regularly unloaded so it can continue to store dust and dirt.
-At the least, empty them once every three days, or when you notice the cup is full.
+At the very least, empty them once every three vacuums, or when you notice the cup is full.

 - Blocked hose.
 A similar issue can happen to the hose, so make sure that the unit has a clear airway to allow air flow through smoothly.

 - Use a different wall socket.
 Sometimes, it’s not your Shark vacuum cleaner’s fault.
-It could be that the wall socket’s connection is loosened.
+It could be that the wall socket’s connection is faulty.
 Using a different socket will fix the problem.

-You have installed the unit according to the instructions, plugged it to the power socket and turns it on.
-But it’s not working as it should be even after you have followed the troubleshooting instructions we give.
+You have installed the unit according to the instructions, plugged it to the power socket and turned it on.
+But it’s still not working as it should be even after you have followed the troubleshooting instructions we have given.
 If that is the case, we suggest that the next step you take is to call the official customer service of Shark at 1-800-798-7398.

 It is also important to check your warranty card to see if you still qualify for it.
-Rather than troubleshooting on your own, the experts will do better at it and repair or replace any part that requires it.
+Rather than troubleshooting on your own, the experts will be better qualified to advise you .
 The standard is one year and you can get up to 5 years of warranty by registering on their official site.

-If one of the solutions above has solved your problems, here are what you can do make sure your vacuum cleaner won’t do the same thing anymore.
+If one of the solutions above has solved your problems, here is what you can do to make sure your vacuum cleaner won’t do the same thing again.